 - Eat-Stop-Eat: Fast for 24 hours, once or twice a week.

-- The 5:2 Method: Consume only 500–600 calories on two non-consecutive days of the week, then eat as you normally would the other five days.
+- The 5:2 Diet: Consume only 500–600 calories on two non-consecutive days of the week, then eat as you normally would the other five days.

 As with any change in dietary habits, it’s important to consult your doctor or dietitian first.